-The geometry is a free download: it is included in every DeskProto trial version that you can download free of charge.
+The geometry is a free download: it is included in every DeskProto Setup, that you can download free of charge.

 2. DeskProto Basics tutorial video

 This video introduces the basic concepts of DeskProto: load a geometry, orientate it and calculate toolpaths.
-The Bottle STL file is present in any DeskProto Setup (11 min)
+The Bottle STL file is present in any DeskProto Setup (DP V5, 11 min)